Being Socially Awkward.

 A Result Of DNA, Memories, And Questionable Decisions

 I think one of the reasons I’m socially awkward is because most of my adult life I have relied on popular boyfriends to prop me up and carry me.
-I targetted my victims for their capability to have a presence and to be able to talk to a room (the tennis coach, the radio DJ, the campaign leader, the sky dive instructor, and regular guys with regular jobs who were just confident in themselves), but I learnt too late that when you learn to get by by being a strong person’s girlfriend, you totally lose yourself – especially when that relationship ends and you have lost that weird validation that you relied on.
+I targeted my victims for their capability to have a presence and to be able to talk to a room (the tennis coach, the radio DJ, the campaign leader, the sky dive instructor, and regular guys with regular jobs who were just confident in themselves), but I learnt too late that when you learn to get by by being a strong person’s girlfriend, you totally lose yourself – especially when that relationship ends and you have lost that weird validation that you relied on.

 I believe it is partially our genes that make us this way but also our childhoods and how we have lived our lives since adulthood that lead us to AvPD.
 The absolute worst thing I could have done was not to have made something of myself and to have relied on other people for my sense of self worth.
 Add that to my genetic framework and my fragmented childhood and I was only ever going in one direction, whereas if I had built my own life, that would have maybe levelled my insecurities out and I might not have AvPD now.